Hanover Lawn Edging Services

 Contact Hanover's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Hanover is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and public infrastructure.
-Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
-Edging projects may also be integrated with larger municipal initiatives, such as sidewalk replacement or utility upgrades.
+Proper debris disposal and right-of-way coordination are essential for all lawn edging projects in Hanover.
+Yard waste generated from edging, such as sod and clippings, must be disposed of in biodegradable paper bags (no plastic) from April through November, in accordance with MassDEP guidelines.
+Bulk materials like metal, plastic, or concrete edging should be brought to the Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects.
+Immediate cleanup is necessary to prevent storm drain contamination and should be coordinated with street sweeping schedules.

 Hanover Department of Public Works